-Proponents of capitalism have been leveraging a comparatively short period of time to gain buy-in, and to forestall critical analysis of the system.
+Proponents of capitalism have been leveraging a comparatively short period to gain buy-in, and to forestall critical analysis of the system.

 The Golden Period of Capitalism

 During a comparatively short period of time, it provided equitable gains to workers, but the longer capitalism has gone on, the more like the previous systems that it claimed it was superior to it has become.
-However, this “Golden Period” was a time when Europe has been enormously damaged by the war, and the US became the world’s dominant manufacturing country.
+However, this “Golden Period” was a time when the war enormously damaged Europe, and the US became the world’s dominant manufacturing country.

 An Increasingly Fragile Economic System

 In this video, Economist Richard Wolff explains the fragility of the current capitalist system.
 He points to the dot.com bubble and burst, the subprime mortgage bubble and burst, and now the Coronavirus economic bust.